1aurend/ll-docs/ffprobe/howToSimpleFfprobe.md

 ## Running the Probe

-In terminal, navigate to directly holding your ffprobe script and run the following:
+In terminal, navigate to directory holding your ffprobe script.
+Then install your dependencies (`npm install`) and run the following:

     node simple_ffprobe [path your video file]